 Beverly Ann Springer, 78, of Fisher peacefully passed away Tuesday January 18, 2022 at Gibson Area Hospital with her family at her side.
-Graveside services will be held 2:00 p.m.
-Friday February 4, 2022 at East Bend Memorial Gardens.
-A Celebration of Life Service will be held this summer.
+Visitation will be held 9:30-11:00 am Thursday June 23, 2022 at the East Bend Mennonite Church in Fisher.
+A Celebration of Life Service will follow at 11:00 a.m.
 Memorial contributions may be made to East Bend Mennonite Church or to an organization of the Donor’s Choice.

 Beverly was born July 21, 1943 in the Mennonite Hospital in Bloomington, Illinois a daughter of Eugene and Irene (Alexander) Taylor.
 She attended Saybrook Grade School, Bellflower Grade School and graduated from Bellflower Township High School in 1961.
 She married Royal J. Springer on September 28, 1963 at the East Bend Mennonite Church in Fisher.
 Beverly and Royal were classmates in the Bellflower schools from fifth grade thru graduation, those memories will be cherished forever.